What To Bring For Breakfast When Camping

 For hot food, the options are almost endless.
 Though it does depend upon that camp cook, which might be you, be willing to do the preparation.

-The first option is the simplest because it only requires you to boil water.
+The first option is the simplest because it only requires you to boil water (see our article on how to boil water for camping).
 And that is to make instant oatmeal.
 This is what I most often do.

 I boil water in a backpacking teapot I carry with me on my Jetboil backpacking camping stove.
 My kettle contains enough water for me to make my oatmeal and a cup of instant coffee.